JonathanWoollett-Light/phd/Diary.md

 ### thoughts

+- DVS Cifar is a dataset worth looking at
 - look up papers if having a synapse delay is really fundementally different to having weight
 - look into triton
 - look into spiking jelly